nebblu/ReACT/README.md

 To choose a model of gravity or dark energy within the framework described in `arXiv:1606.02520` for example, open the `SpecialFunction.cpp` file in the `reactions/src` directory.
 Towards the top of the file you will find the background Hubble and mu, gamma2, gamma3 functions as well as the modified spherical collapse function `F`.
-As examples, the Hu Sawicki, nDGP and G versions of these functions have been included. wCDM background Hubble rates have also been included as presets.
-Simply edit in your version of these functions and edit out the unwanted ones.
+As examples, the Hu Sawicki, nDGP and GR versions of these functions have been included. wCDM background Hubble rates have also been included as presets.
+Simply edit in your version of these functions and edit-out the unwanted ones.
 Then just re-install the package as described above.

 ### Adding in models